darpanshukla/DarpanShukla/index.md

 # Technical activities

 I like to participate in conferences and discuss with scientists working in the field.

+## Proud moment

+Technical Indian representation to an IAEA (International Atomic Energy Agency) meeting FR17 (Fast Reactor 2017) with a paper on Smart Component Method, presented by Hon.
+P. Puthiyavinayagam, Group Director, Reactor Design Group, IGCAR, India.

 ## Conferences and workshops participation
 - American Nuclear Society (ANS) 16th International Topical Meeting on Probabilistic Safety Assessment and Analysis (PSA) 2019, Charleston, SC, USA, during April 28 – May 03, 2019